Zernach/Programming_Definitions/README.md

 ## List Comprehensions
 * Condense the number of lines of code to do the required task
-* For loop that generates a list, written in one line instead of 4 or more
+* A For loop that generates a list, written in one line instead of 4 or more.

 ## Static Website